taylorhawks/RNN-music-recommender/README.md

 <img src = "images/tempo_2d_simple.png"/>

+The tuning parameter "smoothness" determines how important tempo similarity is in the song selection process.

 ---
 # Everything together in action
 Use the notebook Pipeline.ipynb to pick 3 songs.
 These starter sequence generates 200-400 candidate songs by using Spotify recommendations through their API.
 The RNN predicts the next feature vector and the algorithm picks ten more songs.
 A visualization of the playist's flow is generated using Plotly as shown below.
 Lines connect songs sequentially.